webplatform/docs-wpd/Flags/Needs_Flags/index.md

 This flag is used to mark pages that do not yet have all appropriate flags.
+This includes things like Standardization Status on articles for which it is appropriate.

 ==Manual of Style==
 {{TODO | Develop which section of Manual of Style this is related to.}}